 - Chicago Lake Shore Hotel – A stone’s throw away from the beach, Chicago Lake Shore Hotel provides comfortable guestrooms fitted with air-conditioning, extra-large double beds, free Wi-Fi, flat-screen TV with cable channels, and ensuite bathroom.
 The property also offers free shuttle service, free guest parking, a banquet hall, a 24-hour front desk, and an on-site restaurant.
 Suitable for all kinds of travelers.

 Formerly known as Lake Park, this neighborhood is a quaint mix of college students, young families, freshly-graduated lawyers, and the likes.
 Once a small community of Germans and Polish, the district served as a refuge for those who lost their homes to the Great Chicago Fire of 1871.
 Most decided to stay, suddenly transforming the neighborhood into a vibrant and fashionable district.
-Lincoln Park is home to significant attractions such as Lincoln Park Zoo, DePaul University, and St Michael’s Church, one of the fewest structures to have survived the fire.
+Lincoln Park is home to significant attractions I’d suggest you take a lookt at such as Lincoln Park Zoo, DePaul University, and St Michael’s Church, one of the fewest structures to have survived the fire.
 The Old Town area wasn’t as lucky as the rest of the neighborhood but was luckily not hit too hard either.
 The Old Town Triangle Historic District retains the remnants of some of Chicago’s pre-fire history.
 The Second City Theatre is where a group of expats from Hyde Park reinvented American Comedy.

 Good for: All kinds of travelers, especially the young.